WalletWasabi/WasabiDoc/docs/using-wasabi/BIP.md

 :::details
 ### BIP 37: Connection Bloom Filtering

-[Bloom filters](BIP.md#bip-37-connection-bloom-filters) are filters that a client will send a Bitcoin full node which says "Hey, if you see any transactions that get caught in this filter, they may or may not be mine!".
+[Bloom filters](BIP.md#bip-37-connection-bloom-filters) are filters that a client will send to a Bitcoin full node which says "Hey, if you see any transactions that get caught in these filters, they may or may not be mine!".
 What would happen next is that a Bitcoin node would start sending tons and tons of transactions to the client, and the client would proceed to distinguish the 99% irrelevant transactions against the 1% relevant ones.
 This was quite brilliant of an idea at the time, but has since been proven to not protect user privacy, at the expense of wasting a ton of bandwidth and subjecting users to other risks.